jordic/blog/content/post/deploy_go_angular_apps.md

 +++

-## Single binary magic
+## TL;DR

+Distribute a go backend service with an angular frontend.
+Three ways of deploying a go application.

-A Go application, when it's compiled has no dependencies.
-Just a single binary file that can be executed on every machine you want.
-Obviously you need to take care of the architecture.
-And compile for the correct one.
+A Go application when it's compiled has no dependencies: just a single binary file that can be executed on every machine you want.
+Obviously you need to take care of the architecture, and compile for the correct one.

 Our first approach would be to deploy it as is.. without any external tooling.